 What Is A Crypto Wallet?

-Similar to a physical wallet, a cryptocurrency wallet lets you store your cryptocurrency, such as Bitcoin, Ethereum, etc. Since cryptocurrency is a virtual currency, the wallet is used to store your private key or backup seed which is used to carry out crypto transactions.
+Similar to a physical wallet, a cryptocurrency wallet lets you store cryptocurrencies such as Bitcoin, Ethereum, etc. Since cryptocurrency is a virtual currency, the wallet is used to store your private key or backup seed, which is used to carry out crypto transactions.

 Having said that, it is important to note that there are two types of crypto wallets:

 - Software wallets, such as Coinbase, Gemini, BlockFi, and others.

 - Hardware wallets, namely Trezor, Ledger, Mycelium, and many more.